Justin99x/willow2-sdk-mods/speedrun_practice/README.md

-TODO for new SDK release:
-~~1.
-Change name back to Speedrun Practice or whatever (currently _SRP)~~ ~~2.
-Use UserFeedback text input~~
-~~3.
-Make sure everything still works on new and old patches~~ ~~4.
-Check game version - Done.
-Now need to add support for UVHM, non-Sal Geared, and current patch~~

-4. Figure out how to add to mod db
-5. pyproject stuff
-7. Ask apple to blacklist

-Future features

-- Co-op Any% support
-  - Skill stacks from host
-  - External attribute effects from weapon duping (weapon merging doesn't work off-host)
-  -
-- Visualizer module?
-Either PR for gc's version or add all functionality to SRP
-    - Include enemy spawns and save stations (enemy spawns could be difficult)
-    - Collision visualizer too?

 # Speedrun Practice Mod

 Borderlands 2 mod with various utilities to help in practicing speedruns.
 All solo speedruns are currently supported on some level, although many runs (e.g. current patch) don't need much help other than an easy way to make practice saves.

+Co-op support is in active developement as of January 1, 2025

 ## Installation

-1. Make sure the BL2 Python SDK is installed according to NEED LINK HERE
+1. Make sure the new BL2 Python SDK is installed according to https://bl-sdk.github.io/willow2-mod-db/
 2. This mod has the following dependencies:
     1. Borderlands Commander v2.5: https://bl-sdk.github.io/mods/BorderlandsCommander/
 3. Copy speedrun_practice.sdkmod into your sdk_mods folder.